-Everyone has a working location defined in their contract - London office, Canterbury office or home office.
-However where you choose to work from day to day is up to you.
+Everyone has a working location defined in their contract – London office or Canterbury office.
+However, where you choose to work from day-to-day is up to you.

 Experience says that an effective working location is going to:

-- a comfortable chair and desk or table
+Have a comfortable chair and desk or table.

-- be quiet and free from distractions and allow your work to be your sole focus
+Be quiet and free from distractions to allow your work to be your sole focus.

 How will people know where I am?

 It’s really important that Bamboo (our holiday booking system) and your own Forecast and Google Calendar are up to date – the onus is on you.
 It’s annoying for other people trying to book meetings or plan their collaboration with you otherwise.

 The emphasis is on frictionless communication, not tracking – it shouldn’t matter where you are, as long as it’s easy to get in touch.